When old-school developer goes freestyle

 - IdJwtHandler – pdi.jwt based

 Idinterpreter for issuing and validating JWTs

-To run programs for compound free algebra in target monad, an interpreter for it is required.
-User has to provide interpreters for each component algebra in implicit scope only, because one of super-powers of Freestyle is that it constructs compound interpreter from implicitly available interpreters for you.
+To run programs for compound-free algebra in target monad, an interpreter for it is required.
+User has to provide interpreters for each component algebra in implicit scope only because one of the super-powers of Freestyle is that it constructs compound interpreter from implicitly available interpreters for you.
 I’m really glad that I didn’t have to make it manually.

-Such code reminds me my preferred style of (static) dependency injection in Play Framework.
+Such code reminds me of my preferred style of (static) dependency injection in Play Framework.

-Programs instance and interpreting one of programs to
+Programs instance and interpreting one of the programs to

-The code above concludes effort of using Free Monads with Freestyle.
-In the end there is some boilerplate in production – factitious classes (
+The code above concludes the effort of using Free Monads with Freestyle.
+In the end, there is some boilerplate in production – factitious classes (

 PersistencePrograms) for sake of having return type annotations in public methods and extra type annotations in functions bodies.